Walter-o/Crypto-Coaster/README.md

 - AES 256 CBC Encryption / Decryption
 - Various hardcoded passwords

+edit: Adding Pak file decryption soon, credits to Luigi for the quickbms script

 Yeah that's it currently.
 I'm working pretty hard on finding a way to open those darn .pak files.
 It's really hard.

 Also if your a wandering gc player looking for the zip password